15 Proven Ways to Create the Illusion of Depth in Art

 Landscape vs still life:

-For landscape painting, it is important to understand linear and atmospheric perspective.
+For landscape painting, it is beneficial to understand linear and atmospheric perspective.

-When painting a still life, methods like contrast, overlap, edges and so on will be used to create depth.
+When painting a still life, use methods like contrast, overlap, and soft edges, to create depth.

-If you like drawing with pens, you might like my flower drawing guide.
+If you like drawing with pens, here is my flower drawing guide.